6 Best Non-Condensing Tankless Water Heaters in 2023- A Review

 The 45HI is the largest gas-fired tankless water heater from EccoTemp.
 This non-condensing model can yield upto 6.8 GPM hot water at a 35°F rise and has a minimum activation flow of 0.8 GPM.
 Yes, activation flow is on a little higher side here which can result in cold water when the lavatory faucet is used alone.

 This indoor model has a complete stainless steel finish with a rustproof design.
 The company promises a 0.82 energy efficiency factor.
-45HI is equipped with its antifreeze system and comes with 10 10-year warranty on the heat exchanger.
+45HI is equipped with its own antifreeze system and comes with 10 years of warranty on the heat exchanger.

 4. Rinnai V53De